-a bluish-white, metallic chemical element, often a supercooled liquid at room temperature, used in semiconductors, LED's, lasers, etc., and as a substitute for mercury in high-temperature thermometers: symbol, Ga; at. no. 31
+A bluish-white, metallic chemical element, often a supercooled liquid at room temperature, used in semiconductors, LED's, lasers, etc., and as a substitute for mercury in high-temperature thermometers: symbol, Ga; at. no. 31

-A rare metallic element that is found as a trace element in coal, bauxite, and other minerals.
-It is used in semiconductor technology, as a component of various low-melting alloys, and in producing blue light-emitting diodes.
+A rare, silvery metallic element that is found as a trace element in coal, in bauxite, and in several minerals.
+It is liquid near room temperature and expands when it solidifies.
+It is used in thermometers and semiconductors.
 Atomic number 31; atomic weight 69.72; melting point 29.78°C; boiling point 2,403°C; specific gravity 5.907; valence 2, 3.
-See Periodic Table.

-- A chemical element (symbol Ga) with an atomic number of 31; a soft bluish metal.
+A chemical element (symbol Ga) with an atomic number of 31; a soft bluish metal.

 - From Latin gallus cock punning translation of surname of Paul Émile Lecoq de Boisbaudran (1838–1912), French chemist and element's discoverer French le the French coq rooster

 From American Heritage Dictionary of the English Language, 5th Edition